 Learning to trade forex can be a tough topic for beginners, but this article will help you get started trading forex.
-This trading guide covers real-life forex examples, basic forex principles, beginner strategies, tips for success and a step-by-step guide to getting started.
+This trading guide covers real-life forex examples, basic forex principles, beginner strategies and a step-by-step guide to getting started.

 Forex trading is the process of speculating on currency price movements, with the aim of making a profit.
 Many currency conversions on the forex market are for practical use, and not for creating profit.
 However, traders can speculate on forex market price movements, with the aim of capitalising on correctly forecasting these movements.